History of JetBlue in Timeline

 In June 2013, JetBlue announced that TrueBlue points will never expire for any reason.

-In October 2013, JetBlue introduced Mint, a premium cabin service, for transcontinental and select Caribbean flights.
-The service would begin in 2014.
+In October 2013, JetBlue introduced Mint, a premium cabin service for transcontinental and select Caribbean flights.

-Researchers from the Massachusetts Institute of Technology coined the term "JetBlue Effect" in 2013, describing how fares would drop after JetBlue entered a market.
+In 2013, researchers from the Massachusetts Institute of Technology coined the term "JetBlue Effect" describing how fares would drop after JetBlue entered a market.

 April 22, 2014: JetBlue Pilots Vote to Unionize

-On April 22, 2014, JetBlue's pilots voted to unionize for the first time since the airline's founding, with 71% of the ballots cast in favor of joining the ALPA (Air Line Pilots Association).
+On April 22, 2014, JetBlue's pilots voted to unionize for the first time since the airline's founding, with 71% of the ballots cast in favor of joining the ALPA.

 In June 2014, JetBlue sold LiveTV to Thales for nearly $400 million.